-TradingView.com is a site providing real-time prices on stocks, ETFs, and forex pairs.
-It also provides delayed data on futures markets (although, most futures trade via CFD as well, and CFD data is real-time).
-If you are new to trading and want to practice watching the market in real time, this site allows you to do that.
+TradingView.com is a site providing real-time prices on stocks, electronically traded funds (ETF), and foreign exchange (forex) pairs.
+It also provides delayed data on futures markets (most futures trade via contract for difference (CFD), and CFD data is real-time).
+If you are new to trading and want to practice watching the market in real-time, this site allows you to do so.

 If you're an experienced trader, it's a quick and easy site to pull up to do some research, as it works well while on the road or if not near your normal trading terminal.
-TradingView as works well as a "backup" data feed, in case you lose quotes or get disconnected from your trading terminal/broker.
+TradingView also works well as a "backup" data feed, in case you lose quotes or get disconnected from your trading terminal or broker.

-StockCharts.com offers tons of free resources, and you'll likely find yourself spending a fair bit of time on the site as you explore the high-quality trading articles as well.
+StockCharts.com offers a ton of free resources, and you'll likely find yourself spending a fair bit of time on the site as you explore the high-quality trading articles as well.

-The Sector Summary shows which sectors are hot, and which aren't, over various time frames.
+The Sector Summary shows which sectors are hot over various time frames.
 Many day traders like to focus on buying strong stocks in strong sectors in a bull market (rising prices), and short selling weak stocks in weak sectors in a bear market (falling prices).
 This tool can help you easily find such stocks.
-Click on the sectors, and then the sub-sectors within, to get a list of stocks ranked by performance.
+Click on the sectors, and then the sub-sectors within to get a list of stocks ranked by performance.

-The DecisionPoint Market Analysis Gallery (DP Chart Gallery) breaks down how the stock market is performing by showing various charts and technical indicators on different time frames.
-It's a quick way to learn about analyzing price action and get an overall (uses daily charts) snapshot of market direction and potential turning points.
+The DecisionPoint Market Analysis Gallery (DP Chart Gallery) breaks down how the stock market is performing by using various daily charts and technical indicators on different time frames.
+It's a quick way to learn about analyzing price actions or grab a snapshot of the market direction and potential turning points.

-Normal price charts can be changed to "seasonality charts," which show how a particular asset performs during particular months of the year.
+Normal price charts can be changed to "seasonality charts," which show how a particular asset performs during different seasons.

 The homepage of Finviz.com offers a host of stocks which are potential day trading candidates.
-Quickly see the day's top gainers and losers, stocks breaking out of technical patterns and the day's most volatile stocks.
+Quickly view the day's top gainers and losers, see which stocks are breaking out and look at the day's most volatile stocks.

 Use the other pages to dig up more data on stocks, forex pairs or futures.
 The News page provides timely reports and analysis from major news vendors.
-The Screener allows you to find stocks that match your exact criteria for trading.
-The Map shows which stocks are performing well and poorly during the trading day.
+The Screener tab allows you to find stocks that match your criteria for trading.
+The Map option shows how stocks are performing during the trading day.

 Price data is delayed on the free version of the site, which is still useful for research, but as a day trader, you may want more timely information, especially if using the home page for trade ideas.
-Finviz Elite offers real-time quotes and pre-market data so you can see what stocks are moving well and breaking out in real-time.
+Finviz Elite is the site's premium subscription tool, which offers real-time quotes, pre-market data, alerts and more.

 If you're an active trader and want a constant stream of stocks (or other assets) that are moving well or breaking out, then this social media platform is one of the best free resources out there.